Day-by-Day / April 14, 1804

 Packing corn, pork, and salt

-The day at winter quarters on present Wood River, Illinois is spent packing provisions such as corn, flour, and salt.
-Moses Reed is sent to St. Louis to run errands.
+The day at winter quarters on the present Wood River in Illinois is spent packing provisions such as corn, flour, and salt.
+Pvt.
+Reed is sent to St. Louis to run errands.
+At Monticello, President Jefferson writes instructions for an expedition to explore the Red and Arkansas rivers.

 St. Louis Errands